Arnold Schwarzenegger Fires Back At Donald Trump: ‘We Must Not Be Enemies’

 Last week, Trump posted a series of tweets on Twitter, in which he criticized Arnold Schwarzenegger for failing to match the ratings he had received when he was the host of the original 2004 show.

-In the tweets, Trump said Arnold Schwarzenegger got “swamped” and “destroyed” after the reality show had plummeted 44 per cent from the 2015’s The New Celebrity Apprentice hosted by Trump.
+In the tweets, Trump said Arnold Schwarzenegger got “swamped” and “destroyed” after the reality show had plummeted 44 percent from the 2015’s The New Celebrity Apprentice hosted by Trump.
 The U.S. President-elect also referred to himself in the tweets as “the ratings machine.”

 But Arnold Schwarzenegger, who was once Governor of California, couldn’t remain mute, so he fired back at Trump.
 In a passive-aggressive manner, the Terminator actor took to Twitter to wish the U.S. President-elect “the best of luck” and added he hopes Trump will work for “ALL of the American people as aggressively as you worked for your ratings.”